NXS-Detroit/NXS-Detours/Event Detours/Funky Ferndale Art Fair and DIY Festival - Ferndale.md

 # Transfer information
 All affected routes meet at Woodward and Marshall.
 Temporary stops will go up on eastbound and westbound Marshall at Woodward for bus tracking purposes.

+# Temporary IDs
+This detour uses temporary bus stops, which can have different numbers from year to year.
+The IDs of the stops are made available within a couple weeks of the event and listed below.

 # Update information
 The detour was last updated `14 September 2019` for `October 2019` NXS routes.